-If you need help to understand the information in this policy please contact gladstone.park.sc@education.vic.gov.au
+If you need help to understand the information in this policy, please contact Gladstone Park Secondary College on 03 9933 0500 or gladstone.park.sc@education.vic.gov.au.

 To explain to parents/carers how Gladstone Park Secondary College will collect, use and disclose photographs, video and recordings of students, how parent/carer consent can be provided and how it can be withdrawn.